NeroHero02/Basics/Foundation/BasicLevel1/README.md

  Primary Storage &rarr; Makes Access to data much faster.
  Cashe Memory &rarr; Simi Instantly available data.
  Registers &rarr; Instantly Avalible data.

+## How Computers Works?
+* Computer is an electronic device.
+* It deals with electricity On/Off.
+* It only understands 0's (Off) and 1's (On).
+* Everything you see, hear and read on the screen reaches you as the result of "on" or "off" billions of times.
+* Computer uses Binary System to represent numbers, letters, commands, images and sounds.